tymorrow/elm-dist-demo/README.md

-# elm-dist-demo
+# Elm Distance Demo (elm-dist-demo)

-An Elm application that computes the distance between two words.
+An Elm application that implements the Wagner-Fischer dynamic progrmaming algorithm to compute the Levenshtein distance between two words.